Environmental & Occupational Management

 Like to Visit?

-If you would like to plan a visit to Methodist University to see all that our major has to offer, please give us a call (910) 630-7136 or contact your admissions counselor and request a meeting with Dr. Deborah Branson, the Environmental and Occupational Management Department Chair.
+If you would like to plan a visit to Methodist University to see all that our major has to offer, please give us a call (910) 630-7136 or contact your admissions counselor and request a meeting with Dr. Iman Moore, the Environmental and Occupational Management Department Chair.

 Requirements for the major in Environmental & Occupational Management

 The major consists of 42 or 43 hours beyond the 16-hour core, in one of two concentrations listed below.
 Students are required to take ENM 4900, Internship.
 Under special circumstances and with the permission of the program director, an appropriate 3000-4000 level course may replace ENM 4900.

 Additional Requirements for the concentration in Regulatory Compliance